Married at Different Levels of Observance

 The Aish Rabbi Replies:

-The other thing is you can have a religious man (even a rabbi in this case) come to your house and teach a 3-part series on a topic like parenting, marriage, kindness, or business ethics.
-This way your husband can see how Torah wisdom directly applies to issues he's grappling with, and looking toward the secular world for answers.
+The other thing is you can have a religious man (even a rabbi in this case) come to your house and teach, say, a 3-part series on a topic like parenting, marriage, kindness, or business ethics.
+This way your husband can see how Torah wisdom directly applies to issues relevant to him – and provides meaningful answers.
 Perhaps it is worth the investment for you to underwrite the cost, just to get the ball rolling.

 Also, has he been to a Discovery seminar?
-That frequently can make a big jump-start in someone becoming interested and involved.
+That frequently can give a big jump-start to someone's interest and involvement.
 The seminar is given in hundreds of cities throughout the world.
 For more info: http://www.aish.com/dis/

 Finally, ask the Almighty to open his heart.